wiser-girls/Wiser-Website-Redesign/README.md

-# Jekyll/Cloudcannon Project Template #
+# Jekyll/Cloudcannon Suite Project Template #

-This project uses Gulp, Webpack, Jekyll, React.
-It is meant for hosting on CLoudcannon, but it is possible to reconfigure for Firebase or GithubPages hosting.
+This project uses Gulp, Jekyll, Cloudcannon Suite.
+It is meant for hosting on Cloudcannon, but it is possible to reconfigure for Firebase or GithubPages hosting.

 ## Getting Started ##
-1. Install Bundler: `gem install bundler`
-2. Install dependencies: `bundle install`
-3. Install Node packages: `npm install`
+1. Install Node packages: `npm install`
+2. Install Gem Dependencies: `gulp dev:install`

 ## Daily Startup ##
 1. `cd` to project directory